Kansas sports betting talks underway, greyhound racing clash ahead?

 Ruiz said they can “hopefully circumvent” promoting greyhound racing and that he will not sign an agreement if dog racing is included.
 Lawmakers, of course, can “agree to disagree.”

-Olson said while they may lose some votes from democrats over disagreements on greyhound racing, it shouldn’t be a roadblock in getting something passed.
+Olson said that while they may lose some votes from Democrats over disagreements on greyhound racing, it shouldn’t be a roadblock in getting something passed.

 “I don’t think that will be a determining factor whether it passes or not.
 I think there’s a pretty good opportunity it’s going to pass with or without it,” Olson said.
 “It sounds like to me it would be tougher with it in …”